WoCha-FR/mqtt4teleinfo/README.md

 Publish values from french electricity meter to MQTT

+## Update 1.0.5

+Add calculated values : Power in Watt in standard mode.

 ## Installing

 Simply install the package over npm.
 This will install all the required dependencies.